Myles Straw Preview, Player Props: Guardians vs. Blue Jays

-On Friday, Myles Straw (on the back of going 0-for-2) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 7:07 PM ET.
+After batting .250 with a home run, four walks and four RBI in his past 10 games, Myles Straw and the Cleveland Guardians face the Toronto Blue Jays (who will hand the ball to Hyun-Jin Ryu) at 3:07 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-2) against the Dodgers.
+In his previous game he had a hitless performance (0-for-3) against the Blue Jays.

 Myles Straw Game Info & Props vs. the Blue Jays